Issue No. 37 · Autumn Quarter

 The samples

-Three gussets total.
-One from the failed bent, two from adjacent members pulled for comparison.
-The adjacent pieces were clean — normal HAZ profile, normal grain.
-Only the failed plate carried the hardness anomaly.
+Three gussets in total.
+One from the failed bent, two from adjacent members pulled for comparison during the same maintenance window.
+The adjacent pieces were clean — normal HAZ profile, normal grain, peak hardness HV 215.
+Only the failed plate carried the anomaly.
 That localization is what convinced us this wasn't a bad heat of steel.
-It was a bad day on a ladder.
+It was a bad day on a ladder nine years ago.

 More From This Issue